BenLambright/ugrip/README.md

 - metrics

 Mohamed's code:
 - CRNN with temporal contrastive loss.
+Uses Danning and Ben's code as a base to keep the same preprocessing approach to ensure it works with the metrics implemented.
 Has dimensional mismatch problems due to using MFCC as an input to CNN, almost resolved.
 - Custom dataset loader.
 Great for standardizing data input into our models.
 Needs to be adapted to use json files (currently uses csv because it's easier to index and retrieve)

 BabyCry data uploaded: